finos/vuu/vuu-book/src/providers_tables_viewports/tables.md

 autosubscribe table with the product symbol on the order once each time a new order is entered.

-#Lucene Table
+# Lucene Table

-TODO: Lucene tables are a work in progress, whach this space.
+TODO: Lucene tables are a work in progress, watch this space.